onatyr/archiduchesses-back/README.md

 With Dockerfile written, build the image using the following command:
 ```
-$ docker build
+docker build
 ```

 ## Deployment

-**archiduchesses-back** is deployed automatically on any push on the 'develop' branch
+**archiduchesses-back** is deployed automatically on any push on the 'develop' branch.